sous-chefs/pyenv/README.md

 ```

 ## User install
-Installs pyenv to the user path, making rbenv available to that user only.
+Installs pyenv to the user path, making pyenv available to that user only.
 ```ruby
 pyenv_user_install 'vagrant' do
   git_url # Optional: Git URL to checkout pyenv from.